hamed1337/Clothing-Articles-Classification/README.md

 1) Training with the whole dataset and for more epochs.
 2) Testing more networks such as transformers.
 3) Trying more advanced techniques for data augmentation to mitigate the class imbalance issue.
+4) Using learning rate scheduler to optimize the training process.

 ## Disclaimer
 This repository is just for demonstration.